top of page

 Join Us and Start Playing!

 Lakeshore Recreation has two international regulation sized courts in Port Elgin.
-Plus an active group of players, an active squash program including Wednesday night league, a box ladder and instruction.
+Plus an active group of players, an active squash program including Wednesday night league & box ladder.
 Contact us to arrange a tour and a squash assessment.

 bottom of page